th-koeln-intia/ip-sprachassistent-team2/docs/index.md

 - Text to Speech: [MaryTTS](./pages/marytts.md)
 - Dialogue Management: [Hermes MQTT](./pages/hermesmqtt.md)

-### First use
-- To see what to do at the first use and what we decided to go with, please look [here](./pages/first-use.md).

 ### Other important technologies
 - Protocol for massage management: [MQTT](./pages/mqtt.md)
 - Graphical development engine: [Node-Red](./pages/node-red.md)

+### First use
+- To see what to do at the first use and what we decided to go with, please look [here](./pages/first-use.md).

 ## Epics
 - These are the use cases which we want to implement:
-- As user, I want to give the voice assistant commands in natural language (Sppech-To-Text)
+- As user, I want to give the voice assistant commands in natural language (Speech-To-Text)
 - As user, I want to control lighting bulbs with the command "Licht an"/"Licht aus" (Intent recognition)
 - As user, I want to set an alarm
 - As user, I want to set a timer